Eigenvalues of Cayley graphs: Generalizations of Cayley graphs

 In \cite{ZouMeng07}, Zou and Meng determined the eigenvalues of the bi-circulants $\Cay(\ZZZ_n; \emptyset, \emptyset, T)$.
 This was achieved through investigating connections between the eigenvalues of the Cayley digraph $\Cay(\Ga, T)$ and those of the bi-Cayley graph $\Cay(\Ga; \emptyset, \emptyset, T)$ for any finite abelian group $\Ga$.
 They also obtained asymptotic results on the number of spanning trees of bi-circulants.

 A finite group $\Ga$ is called \emph{bi-Cayley integral} if $\Cay(\Ga; \emptyset, \emptyset, T)$ is an integral graph for any $T \subseteq \Ga$.
-This concept was introduced in \cite{ArezoomandT15}, where Arezoomand and Taeri proved that a finite group is a bi-Cayley integral group if and only if it is isomorphic to $\ZZZ_3$, $S_3$ or $\ZZZ_2^d$ for some positive integer $d$.
+This concept was introduced by Arezoomand and Taeri in \cite{ArezoomandT15}, where it was proved that a finite group is a bi-Cayley integral group if and only if it is isomorphic to $\ZZZ_3$, $S_3$ or $\ZZZ_2^d$ for some positive integer $d$.

 Let $R$ be a finite commutative ring with unit element $1 \ne 0$, and let $R^{\times}$ be the set of units of $R$.
 The one-matching bi-Cayley graph $\Cay(R; R^{\times}, R^{\times}, \{0\})$ on the additive group of $R$ is called \cite{Liu19} the \emph{unitary one-matching bi-Cayley graph} of $R$.
 In \cite{Liu19}, Liu computed the energies of this graph and its line graph and determined when these graphs are hyperenergetic.
 He also proved \cite{Liu19} that neither of these graphs can be \emph{hypoenergetic} (that is, with energy strictly less than the number of vertices).
+In \cite{LiuYan20}, the bi-Cayley graph $\Cay(R; R^{\times}, R^{\times}, R^{\times})$ on the additive group of $R$ is called the \emph{unitary homogeneous bi-Cayley graph} of $R$.
+In this paper, Liu and Yan computed the energies of this graph, its complement graph, and its line graph, and determined when these graphs are hyperenergetic.
+In the same paper they also determined when these graphs are Ramanujan.

 In general, a graph (or digraph) $G$ is called an \emph{$n$-Cayley graph} (or $n$-Cayley digraph) if $\Aut(G)$ contains a semiregular subgroup $\Ga$ that has exactly $n$ orbits on $V(G)$; we also say that $G$ is an $n$-Cayley graph (or digraph) on the group $\Ga$.
 A $1$-Cayley graph is precisely a Cayley graph and a $2$-Cayley graph is exactly a bi-Cayley graph.
-A $3$-Cayley graph is often called a \emph{tri-Cayley graph}, and in particular a $3$-Cayley graph on a cyclic group is called a \emph{tricirculant graph} or \emph{tricirculant}.
-In \cite{ArezoomandT13}, a factorization of the characteristic polynomials of $n$-Cayley digraphs on an arbitrary group in terms of linear representations of the group was given, and eigenvalues together with the corresponding eigenspaces of any $n$-Cayley digraph were determined for $n \ge 2$.
-We omit details of these technical results.
+A $3$-Cayley graph is often called a \emph{tri-Cayley graph}, and in particular a $3$-Cayley graph on a cyclic group is called a \emph{tricirculant} or more specifically \emph{an $m$-tricirculant} if the cyclic group has order $m$.
+In \cite{ArezoomandT13}, Arezoomand and Taeri gave for any $n \ge 2$ a factorization of the characteristic polynomials of $n$-Cayley digraphs in terms of the irreducible representations of the underlying group.
+As applications they obtained a formula for the eigenvalues of any $n$-Cayley graph on an abelian group (thus generalizing Theorem \ref{thm:bi-Cay}), determined the spectrum of any Cayley graph on a finite group containing a cyclic subgroup of index $2$, and obtained a few results on the main eigenvalues of an $n$-Cayley digraph.
+A few results on the eigenvalues of ``quasi-abelian" $n$-Cayley graphs can be found in \cite{Arezoomand20}.